Probate Q&A Series

 2. Key Takeaways

-• Disability benefits remain safe when you use ABLE accounts or special needs trusts.
+• Disability benefits remain safer when you use ABLE accounts or special needs trusts appropriately.

 • Never mix estate funds with beneficiary or trust accounts.

-• Notify heirs and creditors and obtain court approval before sale.
+• Provide any required notice and obtain court approval when required before sale.

 • Maintain clear records of trust and estate transactions.